 In the great outdoors, you don't need specific cycling sunglasses, but they help.
-Nor do you need the best cycling shoes, but again, they help (and morale watts are real, and don't let anyone tell you otherwise!)
+Nor do you need the best cycling shoes, but again, they help (morale watts are real, and don't let anyone tell you otherwise).

-While a fan is technically a non-essential accessory, after an hour of intervals, you'll be straight onto eBay looking to buy one.
-Without the cool breeze that comes from moving through the air, your body will fast begin to overheat, and the subsequent downpour of sweat is far from pretty, it's not enjoyable, and the corrosion from the salt will get into your headset, stem, handlebar tape, etc and cause damage.
+While a fan is technically a non-essential accessory, after an hour of intervals, you'll be looking for one.
+Without the cool breeze that comes from moving through the air, your body will fast begin to overheat, and the subsequent downpour of sweat is far from pretty, it's not enjoyable, and the corrosion from the salt will get into your headset, stem, and handlebar tape, and wreak havoc.

-You could go down the premium route and buying a Wahoo Kickr Headwind as your fan, which syncs with your heart rate (or speed) and adjusts the fan speed accordingly.
+You could go down the premium route by buying a Wahoo Kickr Headwind as your fan, which syncs with your heart rate (or speed) and adjusts the fan speed accordingly.
 However, there is a more budget-friendly approach.
-Multiple fans, all plugged into smart plugs that can be controlled via an app or designated remote, can be turned on/off as needed.
+Multiple fans, all plugged into smart plugs that can be controlled via an app or designated remote, and can be turned on and off as needed.

 "Alexa, turn on fan one."

 A fan is a great tool in the bid to prevent overheating, but a towel is necessary to mop up (or catch) any droplets that form during those harder efforts.
 Some prefer a sweatband, but a towel draped (carefully, of course) over the handlebars will prevent any drops from landing on your expensive bike components and causing accelerated corrosion.

 After your ride, this towel can be chucked in the washing machine, your bike cannot.